 Pros and Cons of Mediation

-During mediation, both parties meet with a neutral third person who’s trained in conflict resolution.
+During mediation, both parties meet with a neutral third person trained in conflict resolution.
 There are advantages and disadvantages to using mediation before a trial to settle your injury dispute.
 Occasionally, the terms mediation and negotiation are used in the same context.
-However, they’re two different approaches to resolving a dispute.
+However, these are two different approaches to resolving a dispute.

 Both parties must also agree to mediation since it is a voluntary process.
-They are not bound by the process and can walk out at any time.
+The process does not bind them; they can walk out anytime.
 You may choose to pursue mediation with the at-fault party’s insurance adjuster or with the opposing party after you and your personal injury attorney have filed a lawsuit.

 There are several advantages to using mediation in an insurance claim that may otherwise be delayed.
-You don’t need to pull together further documents or arguments that have not already been prepared for the insurance claim.
+You don’t need to gather further documents or arguments that have not been prepared.
 If you and the opposing party agree to mediation before a trial date can be set, it can result in a less expensive and easier resolution.

-However, it can be difficult to get an insurance adjuster to agree to mediation because it requires extra work on their part.
+However, getting an insurance adjuster to agree to mediation can be difficult because it requires extra work from them.
 On the other hand, mediation may be an attractive alternative once you have filed a lawsuit and the at-fault party would like to reach a resolution without the expense of a trial.

 Contact Gibson Hill Personal Injury Today for a Free Consultation

-If you were injured in an accident that was not your fault, you may be entitled to compensation that can help pay your bills.
+If you were injured in an accident that was not your fault, you may be entitled to compensation to help pay your bills.
 The Texas personal injury lawyers of Gibson Hill Personal Injury understand how overwhelming a serious accident can be.
 Call our office today at 512-580-8334 or contact us online to schedule your free consultation.
-We’ll listen to the details of your case and offer you advice on your next best steps.
+We’ll listen to the details of your case and offer you advice on the next best steps.